bhanuprakasheagala/bhanuprakasheagala/README.md

 - 👯 I’m looking to collaborate on **C/C++ and Open Source Projects**

-- 🤝 I’m looking for help with **Guided Mentorship in building projects and contribute to Open source Projects in the areas of System Programming**
+- 🤝 I’m looking for help with **Guided Mentorship in building projects and contribute to Open source Projects in the area of System Programming**

 - 📝 I regularly write articles on [https://bhanuprakasheagala.hashnode.dev](https://bhanuprakasheagala.hashnode.dev)